Dialogue:

 1. DIALOGUE

-• have the opportunity to commit to sharing the learning and knowledge you gain through your development efforts
+• You can commit to share the learning and knowledge you gain through the development initiative.

-• have not previously approached you with the same idea
+• You have not previously approached us with the same idea.

-At the 20-minute meeting, you will have the opportunity to briefly present your development idea and clarify whether it is relevant for us to receive a concept description from you.
+At the meeting, which lasts 20 minutes, you can - preferably with your partner(s) - briefly present your idea and clarify whether the idea fits our purpose, so it will be relevant for us to receive a concept description from you.
+At the meeting, we are also interested in hearing more about:

 2. CONCEPT

-If we see a potential for collaboration at the dialog meeting, we will ask you to submit a concept with more information within 14 days.
+If we see a potential to support your idea at the dialog meeting, we will ask you to submit a concept with more information within two months.

-In the concept, you provide a brief presentation of the idea, development potential or problem.
-You submit a concept presentation of up to 2 pages and a budget via our digital platform - with the option to link to visual material, film and audio.
-The concept must also include a short profile text for your institution or practice, max.
-10 lines.
+In the concept, you provide a short presentation of the development initiative on a maximum of two pages and a budget.
+It will be uploaded via our digital platform, with the option to link to visuals, films and audio.
+The concept should also include a short profile text about your institution or practice.

 3. DEVELOPMENT

-We provide support of up to DKK 500,000 and offer approximately 20 development processes per year.
+We provide support for up to DKK 500,000 and offer around 20 development initiatives a year.

 Frequently asked questions